 - That, if requested to do so by Translink, these procedures and protocols will be provided for independent checks to be undertaken.

 Translink’s Procurement team undertakes CIPS Ethical Procurement training on an annual basis.

-This statement is contained within Translink’s Standards and Policies Library.
-It is available to all staff via Translink’s intranet and will be communicated to staff via staff briefings.
+This Statement is contained within Translink’s Corporate Records Centre.
+It is available to all employees via Translink’s intranet and will be communicated via employee briefings.